JamesMCox/GettingandCleaningData/README.md

   The R program assumes the data is already downloaded to your working directory

-      The name of the file used is “getdata-projectfiles-UCI HAR Dataset.zip”.
+      The name of the file used is “getdata_projectfiles_UCI HAR Dataset.zip”.

   If you open the R console and type in source(“run_analysis.R”), it will complete the cleaning data process.